Table of Contents

 - Storage: When not in use, the Petri dishes should be stored upside down.
 To prevent condensation, they should be stored in a cool, dry place or a refrigerator.

 - Life: Depending on their use, the Petri Dishes have a lengthy lifespan.
 Glass Petri dishes can be reused after sterilisation, but disposable Petri dishes are only used once and then discarded.

-Petri Dish Uses
+Applications of Petri Dish

 Advantages of Petri dishes

 Petri dishes offer several advantages in laboratory settings.
 Here are the key advantages of using Petri dishes:

 - Cell Structure Study: Petri dishes facilitate the study of cell structure and the observation of cell colonies.
 They provide a controlled environment for the growth and observation of cells, allowing scientists to examine their characteristics, behaviors, and interactions.

 - Seed Germination: Petri dishes are essential tools for observing seed germination in educational laboratories.
 They provide a suitable environment for seeds to sprout and grow, allowing students to study and learn about the process of plant development.

 - Contamination Prevention: Petri dishes come with lids or covers that serve as a protective barrier, preventing contamination from airborne particles, microorganisms, and atmospheric reactions.
 The lid helps maintain the sterility of the culture and ensures accurate experimental results.